clojuredocs/guides/articles/cookbooks/strings.md

 (edn/read-string "0xffff") ;=> 65535

 ;; The sledgehammer approach to reading Clojure forms.
-;; SECURITY WARNING: Ensure *read-eval* is false, unless you want to ;; potentially execute arbitrary code.
+;;
+;; SECURITY WARNING: Ensure *read-eval* is false when dealing with ;; strings you don't 100% trust.
+Even though *read-eval* is false by ;; default since Clojure 1.5, be paranoid and set it to false right ;; before you use it, because anything could've re-bound it to true.
 (binding [*read-eval* false]
   (read-string "#\"[abc]\""))
 ;=> #"[abc]"